 Exercises to stretch and strengthen the back and stomach muscles should be done regularly.
 You may also want to include balance exercises that work the trunk muscles.

 A low-impact aerobic program will further improve your physical fitness and help you maintain a healthy weight.
 Choose exercises that you enjoy and that you can do on a routine basis.
-Activities that are “back-friendly” include walking, swimming, or biking.
+Activities that are back-friendly include walking, swimming, or biking.
 Exercise also can help you manage stress.
 Check with your doctor before starting any exercise program.
-The 2008 USDA Physical Activity Guidelines Advisory Committee Report recommends at minimum two hours and 30 minutes a week of moderate aerobic activity, and strengthening exercises at least two days a week.
+The 2008 USDA Physical Activity Guidelines Advisory Committee Report recommends at minimum 2 hours and 30 minutes a week of moderate aerobic activity, and strengthening exercises at least 2 days a week.

 Lose Weight If You Are Overweight